-If you are sentimental like I am then this is the perfect stitch pattern to use on your family and loved ones.
+If you're sentimental like I am then the hugs and kisses cable is the perfect stitch pattern to use for your family and loved ones.

-Row 1 and 3 (Wrong side): Knit 2, purl 8, k2.
+Row 1 and 3 (Wrong side): Knit 2, purl 8, k2

 Row 2: P2, knit 8, purl 2